 The story with Perspectiva is different,

-a tool for a simple and important job:
+a tool for a simple job: not let you quit.

 Perspectiva uses behavioral science to nudge you to be consistent with your journal.